compusolve-rsa/TestingGrounds/README.md

 ### TG 39.
 Now we have Garbage collector, that delete old Tiles, that we can't move to.
 In ahead, generating new 2 Tiles, that we can see and move to.
 So we have an endless runner with generating Tiles, Garbage collector of old Tiles.

+### TG 40.
+Merging Our TP and FP Files in project Structure.
+Repaired bug shooting weapons.
+Now shooting take projectile in normal direction, causes right damage to Guards, also accompanying messages of projectile hit events are displayed.